Beckham Bird Club

-A branch of KYFWS, Kentucky Wild is devoted entirely to the monitoring and study of animals that are not hunted, fished or trapped.
+A project of the Kentucky Department of Fish & Wildlife Resources (KDFWR), Kentucky Wild is devoted entirely to the monitoring and study of animals that are not hunted, fished or trapped.
 Bats, lizards, snakes, frogs, salamanders, mussels, songbirds, raptors, and darters make up over 90% of the state’s wildlife.
 Membership is $25 annually and proceeds fund survey and monitoring projects, purchase research equipment, enhance habitat necessary for shelter, feeding, and nesting, and protect and improve habitat for pollinators and migrating birds. https://app.fw.ky.gov/kywild/

 UPDATE ON BARN OWLS IN KENTUCKY